uqhwen2/GraphDKL/README.md

 # To Preject or to Reject: Causal Effect Estimation with Uncertainty on Networked Data

 This is a repo hosting the source code for GraphDKL for causal effect estimation on graph data.
-The full code will be uploaded with clear structure and testing instruction after the ICDM conference in Shanghai, 1-4 Dec 2023.
-Sorry I'm busy with my new project atm :).

-DM me to my uni email if you urgently need it for testing and citation purpose before the ICDM conference, I'll send you the rough code for testing (a bit messy hhhh but works).

-#UPDATE 27th Feb 2024
-Hey guys, I'm updating this repo, due to my heavy workload from current paper deadline, I am expected to finish updating the repo by this weekend.
+If you find our code helpful, citing our paper is appreciated. @inproceedings{wen2023predict, title={To Predict or to Reject: Causal Effect Estimation with Uncertainty on Networked Data}, author={Wen, Hechuan and Chen, Tong and Chai, Li Kheng and Sadiq, Shazia and Zheng, Kai and Yin, Hongzhi}, booktitle={2023 IEEE International Conference on Data Mining (ICDM)}, pages={1415--1420}, year={2023}, organization={IEEE}
+}